• What we do

 With liquidation numbers on the increase for several years consecutively, we are left wondering where the turning point is and how bad it can get.
 The answer may not be positive when considering the peak numbers of 2008, 2009 and 2010.

 The position of each industry has not changed substantially over the past two years.
-By the end of 2024, building and construction comprised 1/4 of liquidations, a 1.1% increase from 2023.
+By the end of 2025, building and construction comprised 1/4 of liquidations.
 Notable trades include plumbers, electricians, roofers, and residential construction, who have fallen short of solvency.

 Given the minimal assets these businesses hold, there is often little chance of recovery for creditors.